-It’s long been a common complaint among job applicants: Why does an entry-level position require two years of experience?
+It’s a common complaint among job applicants: Why does an entry-level position require two years of experience?

-There may be as many reasons as there are hiring managers, but there are ways to earn the experience employers demand — even for entry-level roles — while also getting your foot in the door of an industry you’re interested in.
+There may be as many reasons as there are hiring managers, but you can earn the experience employers demand — even for entry-level roles — while also getting your foot in the door of an industry that interests you.

 Whether you’re just entering the job market or looking to change careers, experiential learning can increase your understanding of an industry, expand your professional network and begin to build a base of experience through internships, volunteer opportunities or partnering with a company as part of a for-credit college course.